-Records Management Systems
+Document Management Systems

-Records Management Requirements
+Document Management Requirements

-Records Management Applications
+Document Management Applications

-Data Entry applications perform records management for bills and receipts.
+Data Entry applications perform document management for bills and receipts.
 At the time of this writing, HubDoc and Dext are two of the most popular data entry applications.
 Either one of these applications does everything you need for records management and more.
 After trying these applications and others, my personal favorite data entry application is AutoEntry.
 It is my favorite because of its simple user interface and its “pay for what you use” pricing model.

-Choosing a Records Management Application
+Choosing a Document Management Application

 Choosing the best records management application for your company can be a daunting task.
 With so many options, you may experience application overload.
 Then when you finally make a choice, you may receive an email describing a shiny new application that is even better!
 What to do?
 Application developers are constantly battling for your attention.